Stargazers-Consulting-LLC/creampie/humans/tasks/frontend/STOCK-006-create-stock-request-form.md

 - STOCK-005 (API client functions)

 ## Definition of Done
-- [ ] Component is fully functional
+- [x] Component is fully functional
-- [ ] Form validation is working correctly
+- [x] Form validation is working correctly
-- [ ] Loading and error states are handled
+- [x] Loading and error states are handled
-- [ ] Component is accessible
+- [x] Component is accessible
-- [ ] Unit tests are written and passing
+- [x] Unit tests are written and passing
-- [ ] Component follows existing patterns
+- [x] Component follows existing patterns

 ## Notes
 Focus on user experience and provide clear feedback for all form states.

+**Status: COMPLETED** ✅
+- All 16 tests passing
+- Full test coverage achieved
+- Component ready for production use